-Earl of Sandwich is a sandwich shop in Downtown Disney at Walt Disney World, Disneyland, and Disneyland Paris.
+Earl of Sandwich is a sandwich shop in Disney Springs at Walt Disney World as well as in Disneyland and Disneyland Paris.
 There are also a few other locations, mostly at airports, around the United States.
 The restaurant has developed a cult following among Disney fans, particularly for its inventive “Holiday Turkey Sandwich,” which is basically like a mash-up of Thanksgiving dinner in a sandwich.

-The Earl of Sandwich at the Downtown Disney location in Walt Disney World is always incredibly busy, likely because of its inexpensive price, good sandwiches, and very positive word of mouth.
-We’ve heard from many Walt Disney World fans who make special trips to Downtown Disney just to visit Earl of Sandwich!
-Given its prominence at Downtown Disney in Walt Disney World, we think this Earl of Sandwich review is the perfect place to kick-off our second Downtown Disney Area Resort hotel giveaway.
-Scroll to the bottom of this post to enter!
+The Earl of Sandwich at the Disney Springs location in Walt Disney World is always incredibly busy, likely because of its inexpensive price, good sandwiches, and very positive word of mouth.
+We’ve heard from many Walt Disney World fans who make special trips to Disney Springs just to visit Earl of Sandwich!

 Make no mistake, we are fans of Earl of Sandwich.
-We’ve eaten at each of the Downtown Disney locations in Disneyland and Walt Disney World, plus the Disney Village (same thing as Downtown Disney, just a different name) location in Disneyland Paris many, many times.
+We’ve eaten at each of the Downtown Disney location in Disneyland, Disney Springs spot in Walt Disney World, plus the Disney Village location in Disneyland Paris many, many times.
 In fact, we ate at the Disneyland Paris location every single night after the parks closed when we were there!
 It may seem like a waste to eat in an American sandwich shop in Paris, but all of the park restaurants closed early, were overpriced, and they weren’t that good, anyway.
 Plus, Earl of Sandwich at Disneyland Paris has free WiFi.

 Each of these locations are sizable, but different, and each are incredibly popular.
 Disneyland Paris’ is probably the largest, with a smaller footprint but a two-story seating area.
 Disneyland in California is the newest location, having opened just a couple of years ago.
 Walt Disney World’s sees the most traffic and is the original Earl of Sandwich location, having opened in 2004.
 The restaurant has exploded in popularity since, and already has 25+ locations in the United States and one in Paris.